python/cpython/Doc/library/struct.rst

 .. function:: calcsize(fmt)

-   Return the size of the struct (and hence of the string) corresponding to the given format.
+   Return the size of the struct (and hence of the bytes) corresponding to the given format.

 Format characters have the following meaning; the conversion between C and